|

 Keywords: Craft, Culture, History

 What to see: Kanazawa City's famous garden Kenroku-en has many historical and cultural buildings and various museums located around it.
 Earning it the name the Forest of Culture.
-In 2020 October, the Forest of Culture added a new member - the National Crafts Museum
+In 2020 October, the Forest of Culture added a new building - the National Crafts Museum

 The Kogeikan is a part of the National Museum of Modern Art in Tokyo and relocated to Kanazawa.
 Kanazawa has a rich historical and cultural atmosphere, and the relocation of the gallery to this location will add to the charm of both Kanazawa and the gallery.
 Currently, about 1,900 pieces of fine crafts, including ceramics, lacquerware, dyed goods, gold, and other works of art, will be transferred to Kanazawa, accounting for more than 70% of the original Tokyo collection.